 25. Flow – simple project management software

-Another project management software that prides itself on simplicty.
+Another project management software that prides itself on simplicity.
 Creatives teams, used to Macs and minimalism tend to get put off by busy interfaces.
 Flow is the opposite of busy.
-It’s project management without much bell’s and whistles.
-There’s actually a downloadable and installable version for Mac if you’re not too much in love with browser based software.
+It’s project management without much bells and whistles.
+There’s actually a downloadable and installable version for Mac if you’re not too much in love with browser-based software.

 Are you able manage all project interactions in one place?

 There’s typically a lot of people involved in a project.
 You.
 The client.
 The devs.
 The designers.
 And anybody who has been commissioned to provide bits and pieces of the project.

 Keeping them all in sync is a bit of a hassle unless you’ve got the right tool to do so.
 That’s why we run each project on BeeWits – as a service which can be accessed by all your team members.
 And your client can get access to the parts you want to show them too.